 - "Preparing the Future Dental Hygiene Workforce: Knowledge, Skills, and Reform" (Abstract) This article examines some of the factors that are likely to shape the future of dental hygiene practice, considers the strengths and weaknesses of current curricula, and proposes educational changes to prepare dental hygienists for practice in 2040.
-The article offers multiple scenarios in which dental hygienists can be key players. - "Medical Dental Integration Model This article discusses "The First Teeth First Program" that is designed to help decrease the incidence of tooth decay in children through direct services and education for families using collaborative partnerships and a Medical Dental Integration Model. - Public Health Dental Hygienist: An Option for Improved Quality of Care and Quality of Life (Abstract) The purpose of this research was to document quality of life (QoL) and quality of care (QoC) measures for families receiving care from dental hygienists within public health departments, and to consider if oral health for families with economic disparities and cultural differences was improved. - Perceptions of Kansas Extended Care Permit (ECP) Dental Hygienists' Impact on Dental Care (Abstract) The purpose of this study was to examine the perceptions of Kansas ECP dental hygienists on change to the oral health disparities present in oral care in Kansas. - Expanded Scopes Of Practice For Dental Hygienists Associated With Improved Oral Health Outcomes For Adults This article evaluates the impact of advanced dental hygiene scopes of practice on population oral health outcomes.
+The article offers multiple scenarios in which dental hygienists can be key players. - "Medical Dental Integration Model This article discusses "The First Teeth First Program" that is designed to help decrease the incidence of tooth decay in children through direct services and education for families using collaborative partnerships and a Medical Dental Integration Model. - Public Health Dental Hygienist: An Option for Improved Quality of Care and Quality of Life (Abstract) The purpose of this research was to document quality of life (QoL) and quality of care (QoC) measures for families receiving care from dental hygienists within public health departments. - Perceptions of Kansas Extended Care Permit (ECP) Dental Hygienists' Impact on Dental Care (Abstract) The purpose of this study was to examine the perceptions of Kansas ECP dental hygienists on change to the oral health disparities present in oral care in Kansas. - Expanded Scopes Of Practice For Dental Hygienists Associated With Improved Oral Health Outcomes For Adults This article evaluates the impact of advanced dental hygiene scopes of practice on population oral health outcomes.